 • Lender sells loan to Fannie Mae*.

-• *Must be an approved HomeStyle Renovation Lender to sell loan prior to project completion.
+• *Must be an approved HomeStyle Renovation Lender to sell the loan prior to project completion.

 • Lender places funds in a custodial account.